PROVIDE TRAINING SERVICES

 Become a trainer for Denver’s Early Childhood Council!
-We are searching for early childhood professionals who are interested in providing trainings in English and other languages for the Denver community.
-Anyone who is a credentialed EC trainer or would like to become a EC credentialed trainer may apply.
+We are searching for early childhood professionals interested in providing trainings in English and other languages for the Denver community.
+Anyone who is a credentialed early childhood (EC) trainer or would like to become a credentialed EC trainer may apply.

-Denver’s Early Childhood Council hosts different committees designed to strengthen and sustain a seamless early childhood system that supports the needs of all children and their families.
+Denver’s Early Childhood Council regularly convenes our Board of Directors and Oversight Council governing bodies, and hosts different committees designed to strengthen and sustain a seamless early childhood system that supports the needs of all children and their families.

-Contact us to learn more about participating in any of these committees.
+Contact us to learn more about participating in any of these groups.

 DENVER CCAP COLLABORATIVE